 Click the play button to watch the entire interview

-After cancelling all of their spring and summer trips, western Iowa-based Star Destinations has had two tour departures this fall.
-The first was a seven-day trip to the Smoky Mountains of Tennessee and the other to Door County, Wisconsin, which lasted six days.
+After cancelling all of their spring and summer trips due to Covid, western Iowa-based Star Destinations rebuilt their business in the fall of 2020.
+The first trip was a seven-day trip to the Smoky Mountains of Tennessee and the other to Door County, Wisconsin, which lasted six days.

 “Obviously, like everyone else, we cancelled everything for the season.
 But we wanted to see what the fall would bring.
 We have one more trip, a Christmas program at the beginning of December,” said Cathy Greteman.

 Star put a number of measures in place to ensure a safe journey, including keeping load factors down.
 “Even though the numbers were small, I think that really helped, because many of the places we visited, even restaurants, were okay with smaller groups.”
 Protocol included a wellness form filled out by passengers before departure, daily temperature checks, sanitizing and mask-wearing.

 “About halfway through the trips, people realized we were doing everything we could to make them comfortable,” said Greteman.
 “We always do a comment sheet at the end of every tour, and we asked them about the safety and protocol.
 The comments were very positive about that.
 They want that feeling of security.
 All of them were very positive about travel for the coming season.”